alephium/www/src/content/news/builders-highlights-2-alphpaca-nfts-99c69775f04c/index.md

 _Disclaimer: While Alephium is happy to support a growing developer community, it would like to clarify that it does not endorse, audit, or review any software presented in this series and encourages all users to make informed decisions and take personal responsibility for their actions._

-The third builder in the series is <a href="https://twitter.com/BenLarkey" >Benjamin</a>, the developer behind the <a href="https://testnet.nft.alephium.org/collection-details?collectionId=e0385e13db8a162d6d419b4b4665d802fe547176143dbd0c7226db02b681fb00" >Alphpaca NFT collection</a>.
+The third builder in the series is [Benjamin](https://twitter.com/BenLarkey), the developer behind the [Alphpaca NFT collection](https://testnet.nft.alephium.org/collection-details?collectionId=e0385e13db8a162d6d419b4b4665d802fe547176143dbd0c7226db02b681fb00).
 He’s a very regular, insightful & knowledgeable presence in our discord.
-You can check the project’s website <a href="https://www.alphpaca.dev/" >here</a>, its GitHub <a href="https://github.com/larkben/Ergollamas-Alphpacas" >here</a> or contact the project Discord <a href="https://discord.gg/9eBCchJvn7" >here</a>.
+You can check the project’s website [here](https://www.alphpaca.dev/), its GitHub [here](https://github.com/larkben/Ergollamas-Alphpacas) or contact the project Discord [here](https://discord.gg/9eBCchJvn7).

 #### Tell us a little bit about your project.
 What is it, what does it, and how does it interact with the Alephium blockchain?